 This research aims to build a new and comprehensive theory of transit priority implementation based on public policy analysis approaches.
 Developing a new framework for the successful development of transit priority in Melbourne is a goal of this project.
 The research includes case studies of transit priority implementation in Melbourne, throughout the rest of Australia and internationally.

-This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and is supervised by Professor Graham Currie and Professor Geoff Rose, with industry supervision from Alistair Cumming.
-The project is being undertaken by James Reynolds and is sponsored by VicRoads and Monash University.
+This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Professor Graham Currie and Professor Geoff Rose, with industry supervision from Alistair Cumming.
+The project was undertaken by James Reynolds and sponsored by VicRoads and Monash University.